hazelcast/hazelcast-reference-manual/src/HazelcastClusters/JClouds.md

 `regions`|String|Used to define region for a cloud service (optional) Can be used with comma separated values for multiple values.
 `tag-keys`|String|Used to filter cloud instances with tags (optional) Can be used with comma separated values for multiple values.
 `tag-values`|String|Used to filter cloud instances with tags (optional) Can be used with comma separated values for multiple values.
 `group`|String|Used for filtering instance groups.
-When used with aws it maps to security group.(optional) `hz-port`|Int|Port which hazelcast instance service on the cluster node.
-Default value is 5701. (optional) `role-name*`|String|Used for IAM role support specific to aws (optional but if defined no identity or credential should be defined in the config)
+When used with AWS it maps to security group.(optional) `hz-port`|Int|Port which hazelcast instance service on the cluster node.
+Default value is 5701. (optional) `role-name*`|String|Used for IAM role support specific to AWS (optional but if defined no identity or credential should be defined in the config)
 `credentialPath*`|String|Used for cloud providers which requires extra JSON or P12 key file.
 This denotes path of that file.
 Only tested with google compute engine.
 (Required if google-compute engine is used)

 #### Configuring Dependencies for jclouds via Maven

-JClouds depends on many libraries internally, hazelcast-jclouds.jar does not contain any of them.
-If you want to use jclouds recommended way is to use it dependency management tool, here is a simple maven dependency configuration which uses maven assembly plugin to create an uber jar with necessary jclouds properties.
+jclouds depends on many libraries internally and `hazelcast-jclouds.jar` does not contain any of them.
+If you want to use jclouds, the recommended way is to use its dependency management tool.
+The following is a simple maven dependency configuration which uses maven assembly plugin to create an uber JAR with necessary jclouds properties.

 ```xml

 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"